jeffotoni/quick/example/file.server/README.md

     q.Listen("0.0.0.0:8080")

 ```
+#### 📁 EMBED
+🔹 How Embedded Static Files Work

+1. Static assets are compiled directly into the binary at build time (e.g., using Go’s embed package).
+2. The application serves these files from memory instead of reading from disk.
+3. This eliminates external dependencies, making deployment easier.

+:zap:  Advantages of Embedded Files
+- Portability: Single binary distribution without extra files.
+- Performance: Faster access to static assets as they are stored in memory.
+- Security: Reduces exposure to external file system attacks.

 ### Embedding Files

-This example incorporates static files into the binary using the embed package and serves them using the Quick framework.
-This allows you to include all static files directly into the executable, making deployment easier.
+This example incorporates static files into the binary using the embed package and serves them using the Quick structure.

 ```go
 //go:embed static/*